idkfelix/year12/Maths/Graphs & Networks.md

 - **Loop**: a loop is an edge that connects a vertex to itself
 - **Graph**: a graph is a collection of vertices that may be connected to each other using edges is a specific way
 - **Degree**: the degree of a vertex is the number of edges connected to itself.
 A *loop* counts as 2 edges for the degree of the vertex
+- **Walk**: a walk is an alternating sequences of vertices and edges
+- **Traversable**: a graph is considered traversable if there is a walk that can be drawn around the graph without doubling over any edge
 # Types of Graphs
 - **Undirected**: a graph where the edges between vertices work in both directions
 - **Directed**: a graph in which edges only work in one direction, making some vertices unreachable for other vertices.